 On 12 June 2014, Council resolved to dissolve Mackenzie Tourism and Development Trust and write off the loan and an unsettled amount of \$28,000.
-The loans remain fully impaired in the current year (2015: Fully impaired).
+The resolution has no financial impact in the Statement of Comprehensive Income this year as the Council had made a full provision for impairment of the investment and loan in previous years (2015: Fully impaired).